JeremyMry/paymybuddy/README.md

 spring.datasource.url="yoururl"
 spring.datasource.username="yourusername"
 spring.datasource.password="yourpassword"

-Create the database but don't add any table, you can find all database-related data in application properties file
+Create the database and the tables using the db-scheme.sql file

 ENDPOINTS: